hchesnutt/cdminer/README.md

   - Deploy as dockerized service on AWS EC2 instance
   - Expose endpoint and issue keys to users

-## Reflections
-  - Early in the challenge I opted to write my own `stdin` arguments parser.
-If I were to repeat this excercise I would use a library for a more robust implementation.
-This would allow for faster feature development in the future since multiple inputs and flags would be parsed appropriately.

 ## Built With